 Significantly, once biomarkers have been isolated quantitatively you can then also progress to designing qualitative sensors capable of targeting the specific biomarkers you’ve identified.
 This combined approach makes it possible to take advantage of both the quantitative and sensor-based tools for breath analysis.
 Underpinned by sufficient biological knowledge, the immediate yes/no response provided by a tailor-made sensor-based system provides rapid results valued for clinical use supported by thorough biological evidence.

 We’ve designed and built our Breath Biopsy® Platform to accommodate the robust discovery powers of quantitative techniques while also reflecting the long-term need to deliver convenient clinical solutions.

-Reliable and consistent sample collection is key to ensuring high quality breath analysis and biomarker identification.
+Reliable and consistent sample collection is key to ensuring high-quality breath analysis and biomarker identification.
 We’ve created the ReCIVA® Breath Sampler to allow standardization in sample collection and CASPER™ Portable Air Supply to reduce the level of background VOCs that might interfere with genuine biomarker signals in a collected sample.

 We’re Here to Help

-Our expert team of clinical and technical specialists can provide comprehensive support for all your studies and offer a complete set of services for analysis of non-invasive biomarkers in breath.
+Our expert team of clinical and technical specialists can provide comprehensive support for all your studies and offer a complete set of services for the analysis of non-invasive biomarkers in breath.